-A wedding planner for a destination wedding is a must, according to NIckel.
-“If you don't live in the town you are getting married in, it's really hard to know who the best vendors are, what the weather is like and local laws,” she says.
-“A local wedding planner has vendor relationships that can help your wedding go smoothly.”
+A wedding planner for a destination wedding is a must, according to Nickel.
+“If you don't live in the town you are getting married in, it's really hard to know who the best wedding vendors are, what the weather is like and local laws,” she says.
+“A local wedding planner has vendor relationships that can help your event go smoothly.”

 Planners know how to make—and stick to—a budget.
 “We understand how much money you can spend on alcohol and how much you realistically should be spending on a photographer,” says Carly Rose of Orlando Designer Weddings in Winter Garden, Florida..
 “When budget is a concern, a wedding planner can work the numbers to make sure that everything you are looking to include, is a part of the day at a good price point.”

 Your wedding day has a lot of “moving parts”.